pozi/PoziConnect/docs/m1s.md

 Log on to [NES](http://nes.land.vic.gov.au/WebSite/Login.aspx) and upload the spreadsheet file as per the [M1 Form Load Guide](http://nes.land.vic.gov.au/WebSite/help/NES_Quick_Guides_-_M1_Form_Load_V1.8.pdf) [pdf].

+## M1 Edit Codes

+Pozi Connect generates separate edits for property number updates and address updates.

+If you were filling out an M1 manually, you would typically update property number and address at the same time with an 'E' edit.
+Because of the way Pozi Connect systematically evaluates every property's suitability for updating, it processes property number updates (P) separately from the address updates (S).

+In the case of a new property, there would be a P edit to allocate the new property number, followed by an S edit further down the spreadsheet.

 ## Data Audits

 [Audits](/poziconnect/m1s/audits)